nu-gui/nugui-website/database/README.md

 - Password: [See .env.production]

 ## Important Notes
+- **This script will DELETE ALL EXISTING DATA**
-- Always backup database before running updates
+- Always backup your database before running this script
-- The schema.sql is idempotent (safe to run multiple times)
+- The script includes verification queries to confirm successful rebuild
 - All foreign keys and indexes are properly configured